 It is the policy of this school to maintain a learning environment that is free from any type of harassment; therefore, it will not be tolerated.
 Harassment includes but is not limited to ethnic slurs, racial jokes, verbal or physical abuse, or other offensive or persistently annoying conduct directed at someone's gender, race, skin color, national origin, age, religious beliefs, ethnic background, sexual orientation, or disability.
-Harassment also has the purpose or effect of creating an intimidating or hostile unreasonably interferes environment, with individual's an educational performance, adversely affects an individual's educational opportunities or has unwelcome, personally offensive overtones.
+Harassment also has the purpose or effect of creating an intimidating or hostile environment, unreasonably interferes with an individual's educational performance, adversely affects an individual's educational opportunities or has unwelcome, personally offensive overtones.